Why the Intramuros Golf Course Has to Give Way to National Progress

 If you’re working in the government or old enough to go into deep thoughts about your country, this thing will nag you from the moment you wake up down to your REM sleep - that is national progress.

 And before you get more confused, let me remind you that numbers don’t lie.
-So do things empirical.
+So as all things that are empirical.

 So….let’s start?